 In the face of escalating climate risks, successful whole community approaches to disaster resilience showcase the power of unified action.
 Communities across North America have revolutionized their emergency preparedness by combining local knowledge, municipal resources, and climate resilience insurance strategies into comprehensive protection frameworks.

-Norfolk, Virginia’s award-winning flood adaptation program demonstrates how neighborhood-level planning, property-specific modifications, …
+Norfolk, Virginia’s award-winning flood adaptation program demonstrates how neighborhood-level planning, property-specific modifications, and …

 Homeowner observing flood barriers installation while coins stack up in the background, representing the financial benefits of flood mitigation efforts.